 Sustainability is a foundational value at the SKAO, underpinning all other activities across the Observatory.

-The SKAO is designed to deliver transformational science for at least 50 years.
-Our aim is to build and operate a sustainable infrastructure, minimising the negative environmental and other impacts of the construction and operation of the telescopes over their entire lifetime.
+The SKA Observatory is designed to operate for at least 50 years.
+Our aim is to deliver a sustainable infrastructure, minimising the negative impacts of construction and operation of our telescopes, and maximising the benefits the Observatory will bring to society over its entire lifetime.

-Sustainability is integrated into everything we do, taking into account social, financial, ecological and environmental responsibilities, both globally and locally.
-In doing this we demonstrate care towards the people, places and resources on which we rely and seek to build long-term sustainable relationships.
+Sustainability is therefore integrated into everything we do, and, in line with the United Nations definition, takes into account social, financial, ecological and environmental responsibilities, both globally and locally.
+In doing this we aim to demonstrate care towards the people, places and resources on which we rely and seek to build long-term sustainable relationships.

 - Science: to provide facilities that will contribute to a better understanding of the Universe, and to promote open, reproducible science.